Hello and welcome to eating peace.

 And it doesn’t have to be this way.

-The Eating Peace Process digs deep into the underlying cause or purpose of war-like eating, off-balance eating, disordered eating, diet-plan eating, sneaky eating, craving eating, compulsive eating.
+The Eating Peace Process digs deep into the underlying cause or purpose of war-like eating, off-balance eating, disordered eating, diet-plan eating, sneaky eating, craving eating, shameful eating, compulsive eating.

 Instead of quickly solving the problem with a way to control food and exercise, like a technical fix or bandaid that covers a wound….we go backwards into exploring the origin of the trouble: feelings and thoughts.